National Military Suicide Survivor Seminar and Good Grief Camp

 - Video: Five Things Kids Bereaved by Suicide Want Adults to Know

-Children under the age of four-years old will be cared for and loved throughout the seminar by trained professional, licensed and insured caregivers.
+Children under the age of five-years old will be cared for and loved throughout the seminar by trained professional, licensed and insured caregivers.
 A designated suite will be assigned and set up with age-appropriate toys, games and arts and crafts.
 Infants, toddlers and preschoolers will have lunch on Saturday inside their room, along with healthy snacks all weekend, and will be fed dinner Saturday night as well.
 Individual schedules will be honored for each child, including nursing infants.